Free Short Sale Variance Help 1-800-692-9960

 - There is a partial claim on title and you want to see if HUD will pay it.

-Variances are extremely important when processing a file through the PFS program and you need to know when to advise the banks to request one as many times they are not placed when needed without being requested.
+Short sale variances are extremely important when processing a file through the PFS program and you need to know when to advise the banks to request one as many times they are not placed when needed without being requested.

 For assistance with anything short sale related please fill out the form below.